haacked/haacked.com/_posts/archived/2006-01-18-AWordtotheWiseAboutSpamFilters.aspx.markdown

 ---
 layout: post
-title: "A Word to the Wise About Spam Filters"
+title: A Word to the Wise About Spam Filters
 date: 2006-01-18 -0800
 comments: true
 disqus_identifier: 11534
 categories: []
+redirect_from: "/archive/2006/01/17/AWordtotheWiseAboutSpamFilters.aspx/"
 ---

 ![Cash Money](http://haacked.com/images/Money.jpg) If you are going to talk about a product named “Microsoft Money” you had better make sure your comment spam filter doesn’t barf on the word “money”.
 That just